FROM clause specifies the source to read data from:

 FINAL are executed in parallel and slightly faster.
 But there are drawbacks (see below).
 The max_final_threads setting limits the number of threads used.

 Queries that use

-FINAL are executed not as fast as similar queries that don’t, because:
+FINAL are executed slightly slower than similar queries that do not, because:

 - Queries with